The marked-up image below assists in identifying the stamp where a particular flaw is located on the printed sheet.

 The two recesses in the top frame are the source of many printing flaws.

-The following table will assist the use of the pooled numbers shown above for the recesses.
+The following table will assist the use of the pooled numbers shown in the map above for the recesses.

 It does not address the flaws in areas other than the two top recesses.